Decorrelative Network Architecture for Robust Electrocardiogram Classification: Introduction

 \subsection{Adversarial Attacks: Background and Characteristics}

-First publicized in 2014, adversarial attacks to an input are small perturbations that do not change the semantic content as perceived by a human yet cause massive errors in a network output \cite{szegedy_intriguing_2014}.
-A common example would be imperceivable noise patterns added to an image, which causes a model to misclassify the image.
-Mathematically, this is formulated by maximizing the loss objective $J$ of the model f by modifying $x$ (with the paired label $y$) within a set of valid perturbations $\Delta$:
+Adversarial attacks are small input perturbations that do not change the semantic content yet cause massive errors in a network output; for example, imperceivable noise patterns that, when added to an image, cause a model misclassify the image \cite{szegedy_intriguing_2014}.
+Given a target model and input, projected gradient descent (PGD) is the most common algorithm for finding adversarial perturbations under an $\ell_\infty$ bound \cite{madry_towards_2019, ren_adversarial_2020}.
+Various other algorithms exist, including the use of generative adversarial ensembles \cite{song_constructing_2018, xiao_generating_2019, liu_rob-gan_2019}.

-The most studied perturbation set is an $\ell_\infty$-norm bounded ball, since it is assumed that samples within a small ball share the same semantic content, but the set of meaning-invariant perturbations is domain specific.
-The most commonly used method for solving this optimization for $\ell_\infty$ bound attacks is an iterative, first-order algorithm called projected gradient descent (PGD) \cite{madry_towards_2019, ren_adversarial_2020}.
-Various other approaches exist, including the use of generative adversarial ensembles \cite{song_constructing_2018, xiao_generating_2019, liu_rob-gan_2019}.
 Impressively, \emph{universal adversarial perturbations} can be crafted to fool a network when added to any sample \cite{moosavi-dezfooli_deepfool_2016, chaubey_universal_2020}.